Homely/Homely.AspNetCore.Hosting.CoreApp/README.md

 ---
 ## Why use this?
 What's wrong with the default standard program.cs?

-We're just _extending_ the default `program.cs` content that comes out of the box by wrapping the default code inside `Serilog` error handling.
+We're just _extending_ the default `program.cs` content that comes out of the box by:

+- Wrapping the default code inside `Serilog` error handling.
 So if _any_ error occurs at any stage of the program (most importantly, at the EARLY starting/initialization stages, `Serilog` will nicely handle this.
+- Logging some important*** information about the web api: assembly date, version and when this program first started.

 That's it :)

 Reducing boilerplate code.

+*** We (at Homely) thinks this is importnat!

 ---

-## How to use
+## How to use this library

-1. `install-package Homely.AspNetCore.Hosting.CoreApp.Program.Main` into your ASP.NET Core application.
+1. install-package Homely.AspNetCore.Hosting.CoreApp.Program.Main into your ASP.NET Core application.

-2. In your own `program.cs` file:
+2. Reference the `Main<T>` method.
+You can optionally provide some customization ... if you feel like it.

+## Simple quickstart

 ```
 public static Task Main(string[] args)